developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 Configures the time (in seconds) allowed to pair with the external Bluetooth scanner after calling the 'enable()' method.
-You must specify this parameter before calling 'enable' to change the default.
+Specify this parameter before calling 'enable' to change the default.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.enableTimeout</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.enableTimeout</code>

 ####Platforms